Best Affordable Places to Live in New Jersey in 2025

 Photo credit: iStock/OlegAlbinsky

-Here’s another best place to live in New Jersey for singles: Jersey City.
-It has an enviably short commute to New York City.
+Jersey City has an enviably short commute to New York City.
 In some cases, a bus or train can whisk you there in 20 minutes or less, and ferry service is an option too.
 Plus, businesses are increasingly calling Jersey City home, making for an even easier trip to the office.
 These features, plus beautiful parks, are just a few perks that make Jersey City a desirable place for young professionals.
 Its diverse, young population can mean there’s always a new experience around the corner.
-In terms of economic opportunities, residents under 25 earn a median salary of $61,144.
-Residents between the ages of 18 and 34 account for 31% of the city’s population.
+Residents between the ages of 20 and 39 account for 39% of the city’s population.
+The overall cost of living here is comparable to nearby Manhattan, but those who choose this side of the Hudson River enjoy more space for less money and can still spend a weekend roaming the bigger city.

 Highland Park, New Jersey